Manish-Datrik/macro/README.md

 - Open Google Maps
 - Open flight booking websites
 - Open hotel booking websites
-Since the firmware is programmable, these shortcuts can be changed anytime.

 ## Tools Used

 - KiCad 10
-- Autodesk Fusion 360
-- KMK/QMK Firmware

 ---